012345/MesosCon/README.md

 In this session, you'll learn all about DataStax Enterprise.
 It's a mix between presentation and hands-on.
 This is **obviously** your reference for the hands-on content.
 Feel free to bookmark this page for future reference!

+If you were unable to deploy your own azure instance - Use the tutorial here https://github.com/mitchell-h/DataStaxDay

 ----------